‘Red shoes’ poem by Anne Sexton

 Bridge, 2009 © Aldona Kmieć

 I hope you’ve enjoyed exploring the meaning behind my photographs.
-Feel free to comment or get in touch if you’re interested in my photography.
-Join my mailing list to receive news about upcoming exhibitions.
+Feel free to join my mailing list to receive news about upcoming exhibitions.